 Hyaluronic acid is found in a great number of skincare products, but the most notable is serum because the formula is lightweight and fast-absorbing.
 As such, they've proliferated across retailer's shelves, each boasting a unique concentration.
 They're purchased without a second thought, but a second thought is definitely in order, because not all hyaluronic acid serums are created equal; in fact, some don't list the ingredient until the very end—sometimes it's even placed after the preservatives (keep in mind that ingredients are listed in order of concentration).
 In order to avoid shelling out money on expensive (yet potentially ineffective) serums, we asked the experts to identify the ideal concentration (and products) to turn to.
 Scroll to find out whether or not your pricey hyaluronic acid serum is worth it.

 Before delving into the ideal concentration of hyaluronic acid, be aware that there are various forms of it (and a serum won't necessarily list it by the same name).
 "There are a few forms of hyaluronic acid you will see in ingredient lists, most commonly there is sodium hyaluronate, which is the sodium salt of hyaluronic acid and generally a smaller molecular weight than pure hyaluronic acid," Snyder explains.
-"Then there is the full form hyaluronic acid.
+"Then there is the full form of hyaluronic acid.
 When formulating a product, these are treated slightly different."
-Despite the differences in form and name, Snyder says at least 1% hyaluronic acid is "ideal."
-Yup, that's it, only a mere 1% concentration.
+Despite the differences in form and name, Snyder says at least 1 percent hyaluronic acid is "ideal."
+Yup, that's it, only a mere 1 percent concentration.

 Celebrity esthetician Joshua Ross of SkinLab, a Med Spa in Beverly Hills, agrees that 1% is the most effective concentration.
-"When looking for an HA serum you should avoid products that claim high percentages of HA, the reason for this is that to be effective you only need 1-2%, whereas anything more can actually be drying to the skin."
-That explains why most products on the market contain only 1-2% HA, even though it seems low to a regular consumer.
-These products and brands aren't necessarily trying to swindle us through marketing—1 to 2% is truly the most effective concentration of HA.
+"When looking for an HA serum you should avoid products that claim high percentages of HA, the reason for this is that to be effective you only need 1-2 percent, whereas anything more can actually be drying to the skin."
+That explains why most products on the market contain only 1-2 percent HA, even though it seems low to a regular consumer.
+These products and brands aren't necessarily trying to swindle us through marketing—1 to 2 percent is truly the most effective concentration of HA.

 While both experts say there are no regulations when it comes to HA and its concentration in skincare, there are a few rules when it comes to a product's ingredient list.
 It's only through analyzing this that you'll be clued into an HA serum's true efficacy.
-"What is required is that all ingredients be listed in descending order, except ingredients that are in concentrations of 1% or less—those ingredients can be mixed around with each other," Snyder explains.
-"Standard hyaluronic acid serums will generally list water as the first ingredient and somewhere near the bottom of the list there will be hyaluronic acid.
-If the hyaluronic acid is in a higher concentration than 1% it will appear higher in the ingredient list."
+"What is required is that all ingredients be listed in descending order, except ingredients that are in concentrations of 1 percent or less—those ingredients can be mixed around with each other," Snyder explains.
+"Standard hyaluronic acid serums will generally list water as the first ingredient and somewhere near the bottom of the list, there will be hyaluronic acid.
+If the hyaluronic acid is in a higher concentration than 1 percent it will appear higher in the ingredient list."